ChileOfficial Name: Republic of Chile

 Entry, Exit & Visa Requirements

 If you have stayed in Chile for more than the allowed time period, you will not be allowed to leave the country without paying a fine.
-This fine cannot be paid at the airport, so you should pay it before attempting to depart Chile.
-To pay the fine prior to your departure, you should go to the Departamento de Extranjería and make an autodenuncia or complaint against yourself in the Sanciones office.
-Upon doing this, you will be told how much the fine will be, and once you pay it, you can depart Chile.
-If you attempt to depart Chile without paying the fine, your passport will be confiscated by the airport police, and they will give you directions on how to pay the fine.
+This fine cannot be paid at the airport or any border crossing, so you must pay it before attempting to depart Chile.
+To pay the fine prior to your departure, you should go to the Departamento de Extranjería and make an autodenuncia or complaint against yourself in the Sanciones (sanctions) office.
+Upon doing this, you will be told how much the fine will be, and, once you pay it, you can depart Chile.
+If you attempt to depart Chile without paying the fine, your passport will be confiscated by the airport police, and they will give you instructions on how to pay the fine.
 This process involves going to multiple Chilean government offices, first to find out how much the fine is, then to pay the fine, next to show that you have paid the fine, so that you can get a document indicating your passport should be returned, and lastly, to retrieve your passport.
 The entire process may take several days and could take up to three weeks.

-U.S. citizens, who intend to work, live, or study in Chile must apply in advance for a Chilean visa.
+U.S. citizens who intend to work, live, or study in Chile must apply in advance for a Chilean visa.
+Your can enquire with the closest Chilean Consulate (see list here) for further information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Chile.